General Information and Hotel Reservations

 Morning refreshments and coffee breaks will also be served each day!

-Reservations at the Renaissance:
+Reservations at the Pinnacle:

 Hotel reservations can be made by following the link below.
 You will only be able to receive our special discounted rate of $159/night through the link below, or by calling the hotel directly and asking for the ICAI reservation block.